Our service now covers areas all across Canada

 Then paint your floor using stencils.
 If you have plywood installed, paint it with a checkerboard pattern of your choice.
 To create divisions, use fabrics, old wooden pallets, or whatever you can get your hands on.
 Keep the rustic appeal of materials like stairs or rawly exposed beams.

 Fill out the form so that we can put you in contact with certified contractors from our network

-For nostalgic reminders of vacations to the sea, decorate with a nautical theme.
+For nostalgic reminders of vacations to the sea, opt for a nautical theme.
 Short of ideas?
 Visit the bookstore or library to browse their selection of iconic designers: Richard Neutra, Frank Lloyd Wright, Greta Grossman, John Lautner, and Eero Saarinen.
 The designs of other eras are becoming fashionable again so stay ahead of the curve.

 Your basement can take on the look of a small-scaled fantasy universe within your home.
 Why not try to recreate a fictional setting from a comic book, a cult classic movie or a video game?
 Arrange a showroom for your collection with glass display cases along the walls and pedestals for your figurines.

 Paint a special image on a wall or repaint the whole space in the theme of your choice.
 For science fiction fans, have a look at the Château St. Germain by artist HR Giger.
 Wood, metal, stone, textile, and composite materials are all made by talented artisans across the country.
 The interior of a spaceship, Mario Brothers board, and disco-inspired bowling alleys, there are no limits to your imagination!

 RenoQuotes.com can help you get quotes for your basement conversion proiect.
 If you submit your project to us, we’ll put you in contact with 3 qualified professionals.
 Fill out the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted renovation specialists.